codeforamerica/clientcomm-rails/README.md

 2. [Production Deploy](#production-deploy)
 3. [Restoring the DB](#restoring-the-db)

-# Development Setup
+# Development Setup/Run Locally
 ### Requirements
 1. Install Ruby with your ruby version manager of choice, like [rbenv](https://github.com/rbenv/rbenv) or [RVM](https://github.com/codeforamerica/howto/blob/master/Ruby.md)
-2. Check the ruby version in `.ruby-version` and ensure you have it installed locally e.g. `rbenv install 2.4.0`
+2. Check the ruby version in `.ruby-version` and ensure you have it installed locally e.g. `rbenv install 2.4.1`
 3. [Install Postgres](https://github.com/codeforamerica/howto/blob/master/PostgreSQL.md).
-If setting up Postgres.app, you will also need to add the binary to your path. e.g. Add to your `~/.bashrc`:
+If setting up [Postgres.app](https://postgresapp.com/), you will also need to add the binary to your path. e.g. Add to your `~/.bashrc`:
 `export PATH="$PATH:/Applications/Postgres.app/Contents/Versions/latest/bin"`

-## Setup
+## Application Setup

-1. Install [bundler](https://bundler.io/) (the latest Heroku-compatible version): `gem install bundler -v 1.15.1`
+1. Install [bundler](https://bundler.io/) (the [latest Heroku-compatible version](https://devcenter.heroku.com/articles/ruby-support#libraries)): `gem install bundler -v 1.15.2`
 2. Install other requirements: `bundle install`

     If you installed Postgres.app, you may need to install the `pg` gem independently with this command: